• Solutions For Soundproofing a Home

 Acoustic or soundproof plasterboard is a type of gypsum-based plasterboard that is designed to reduce sound vibrations through an existing wall or ceiling.
 The core of the board is made from a denser, more sound-absorbent material than standard plasterboard.

 If one wall of your home faces a noisy street, consider adding acoustic drywall as a way of adding mass.
-It is installed just like regular drywall, with the added benefit of sound reduction.
+You install it just like regular drywall, with the added benefit of sound reduction.

 We sell acoustic plasterboard from reputable brands such British Gypsum, Knauf, and Siniat.
 The most popular product is the Knauf Soundshield Plus, which comes in 12.5mm and 15mm thicknesses.